 Soaking and prepping sabudana is one of the most crucial steps in making sabudana khichdi.

 5- Rinse the sabudana well (4-5 times) till the water runs almost clear.
-This is important to get rid of all the starch.
+It is important to remove all the starch.
 Then soak them in 2 cups of water for 2 hours.
 They will double in size.

 6 - Drain the remaining water, and cover the sabudana overnight or at least for 4-5 hours.
 I usually refrigerate them overnight.
-In the morning, take them out of the fridge.
+In the morning, remove them from the fridge.
 They should be completely dry with no water left.

-Fluff the sabudana pearls using a fork to separate any that may stick without breaking them.
-This helps in giving the perfect texture to these pearls.
+Gently fluff the sabudana pearls using a fork to separate any that may stick, without breaking them.
+This helps achieve the perfect texture for these pearls.

 To check if the sabudana is soaked properly, press the pearls between your thumb and index finger.
 It should mash easily.
-If the center feels hard, soak in 2-3 tablespoons of water for another 30 minutes and test again.
+If the center feels hard, soak it in 2-3 tablespoons of water for an additional 30 minutes and test again.

 You can also soak the sabudana ahead of time, drain, and refrigerate for 3-4 days.